mangofunky/aws-bootcamp-cruddur-2023/journal/week10.md

 ## CFN Lint and CFN Guard

-Run the following command (inserten in .gitpod.yml file) to add linting support on Gitpod and to validate cloud environments and
+Run the following command (inserted in .gitpod.yml file) to add linting support on Gitpod and to validate cloud environments and

 ```
 bundle update --bundler